 PSYC 7232G Group Relations Applications: Approaches to Training and Development 45 hours; 3 credits Examination of specific cases of training and organization development with groups.
 Special emphasis on recent corporate interventions.
 Prerequisite: Psychology 7210G [785.1G] and 7231G [787.10G] or permission of the instructor.
+PSYC 7236G Job Analysis and Employee Selection 45 hours: 3 credits This course will cover the following topics: job analysis, job description, job specification, job evaluation, assessment methods, employee screening, employee testing, employee recruitment, employee selection, employee placement.
+Includes legal issues in employment decisions as well as methodological considerations such as validity and reliability.
+Prerequisite: Psychology 7210 and 7241 and 7105.

 PSYC 7241G Social Systems Sciences Theory: The Individual in the Organization 45 hours; 3 credits Introduction to the major theoretical approaches to analysis of individual behavior in organizational settings.
 Primary focus is on psychodynamic interpretation of individual behavior in a group and organizational context.
 Topics: person/role boundary; role of anxiety, defense, and regression; nature of leadership and authority; work attitudes (job satisfaction, job involvement, and organizational climate); motivational traits and environments; job performance.
 Prerequisite or corequisite: Psychology 7210G [785.1G].

-PSYC 7242G Human Resources Management Applications: The Individual/Organizational Boundary 45 hours: 3 credits Current corporate examples of human resource systems and their impact on the individual.
+PSYC 7242G Human Resources Management Applications: The Individual/Organizational Boundary 45 hours; 3 credits Current corporate examples of human resource systems and their impact on the individual.
 Topics: manpower planning; assessment centers; performance appraisal; wage and salary administration; benefit programs; incentives; and performance standards.
 Prerequisite: Psychology 7210G [785.1G] and 7241G [788.10G] or permission of the instructor.
 PSYC 7243G Labor Relations: Quality of Working Life Issues, Productivity, and Unions 45 hours; 3 credits Assessment of the relationship between quality of working life, changes in productivity, and the negotiations process.
 Examination of contemporary labor-management experiments.
 Prerequisite: Psychology 7210G [785.1G] and 7231G [787.10G] or permission of the instructor.
-PSYC 7244G Leadership, Power, and Executive Stress 45 hours: 3 credits Alternative theories of leadership, power, and executive stress in organizations.
+PSYC 7244G Leadership, Power, and Executive Stress 45 hours; 3 credits Alternative theories of leadership, power, and executive stress in organizations.
 Prerequisite: Psychology 7210G [785.1G] and 7241G [788.10G] or permission of the instructor.